-In the future world economy, although the COVID-19 infection trend and the situation in Ukraine are concerning, a steady improvement is expected to continue.
-In addition, the state of the Japanese economy is expected to improve owing to the effects of various policies and improvements in overseas economies, while robust measures to prevent the infection are implemented and social and economic activities are moving toward normalization.
+In the future world economy, although the impact of global monetary tightening on business conditions and the situation in Ukraine are concerning, a moderate improvement is expected to continue.
+In addition, the state of the Japanese economy is expected to improve, partly owing to the effects of various policies, as the country lives with COVID-19.

-In this economic climate, under the business environment surrounding the Group, extremely harsh situations continue due to intensified competition and an increase in cost resulting from labor shortages and tightness of international transportation supplies, although the recovery in freight movement is expected in the logistics industry.
-There is concern that business conditions may become stagnant in the real estate industry due mainly to a decrease in sales at commercial facilities affected by COVID-19 and a decline in demand for rental office buildings.
+In this economic climate, under the business environment surrounding the Group, harsh situations continue due to falling ocean and air freight rates, intensified competition and an increase in cost resulting from factors such as labor shortages and rising energy prices, although a recovery in freight movement is forecast in the logistics industry.
+There is concern in the real estate industry over the rise in electricity prices and a decline in demand for rental office buildings, despite the expected continuation of a recovery trend in sales at commercial facilities.